dyntaos/Horus/README.md

 This code was created to use a GY-87 10DOF sensor module and is currently being tested and developed on an Arduino Uno R3, to be later adapted for the Arduino Pro Mini for "launch" mode.

+More documentation will be written when the code is fully operational.

+**Contact me if you want further information on the project that is not addressed here :speech_balloon:**

 ## The intended purpose of this system is to perform 2 main functions: